awoolfson/GraphIt/pkg/README.md

 # GraphIt

-GraphIt is a graphing calculator that can be operated from the terminal, or on the web.
+GraphIt is a graphing calculator that can be operated from the terminal, or on the web [here](https://awoolfson.github.io/GraphIt/).
 The core engine of it is written in Rust, and compiled to WASM for the online version.

 ## Installation